BubagraJamatia2001/Blockchain_Py_Js_React/README.md

 ```

 **Run the Tests**
-Make sure the virtual environment is activated.
+(Make sure the virtual environment is activated.)
 ```
 python -m pytest backend/tests
 ```
 **Run the Application and API**
-Make sure the activate the virtual environment
+(Make sure the virtual environment is activated.)
 ```
 python -m backend.app
 ```
 **Run a peer instance**
-Make sure the activate the virtual environment
+(Make sure the virtual environment is activated.)
 ```
 python -m backend.app PEER=True
 ```